Iceberg Ingest

 Requirements:

 • The SingleStore table must have a primary key or a unique index.
 In the <iceberg_subvalue_mapping>, a column(s) in the Iceberg table must be mapped to the column(s) in SingleStore on which there is a key or unique index.
-Typically that column(s) in the Iceberg table will also be declared as a key.
+Typically, the column(s) in the Iceberg table will also be declared as a key.

 • The pipeline must be created using REPLACE.
 Refer to Additional CREATE PIPELINE Examples for more information.